JSubelj/g910-gkey-macro-support/CONTRIBUTING.md

 If you think you can greatly enhance the project contact me on my email (at the bottom of this page), we will talk and if I see you are interested and qualified I will add you to the team.

+If you don't already have a favourite ide you can try [pycharm community](https://www.jetbrains.com/de-de/pycharm/download/) it is free and has a lot of good features to help you write better code.
+It's also available via snap: `sudo snap install pycharm-community`

 # Requesting additional features
 If you have a bright new feature that you want to see in my driver and don't know how to code it in please write an Issue and if it looks good I will gladly implement it.